babanomania/form-buddy/README.md

 The repository includes a small Python script that trains a text classifier on the synthetic bug report dataset and exports it to ONNX format.
+Each row of the dataset now contains per-field error labels so the model can predict issues for individual inputs.
 The resulting file is placed in `public/models` and can be loaded by the predictive validation hook.

 Install the Python requirements first: